lapets/parts/README.rst

 parts
 =====

-Minimal Python library that provides common functions related to partitioning lists.
+Minimal library that enables partitioning of iterable objects in a concise manner.

 |pypi| |travis| |coveralls|